 Naming and Shaming campaign

 The government has adopted a high profile ‘naming and shaming’ campaign in the media with a record 600 employers named in 2017/18 as part of ‘naming’ rounds including many beauty and hair businesses.

 Avoid an admin mix up.
-Do your payroll early in April and give yourself plenty of time to check and update.
-Otherwise you might find your salon splashed across the local press and your clients thinking you’re a tight-fisted boss who doesn’t care.
+Look at your payroll and pay rates now and give yourself plenty of time to check and update.